-Mr Hadyn Flynn Business Manager hflynn@sscc.qld.edu.au SCHOOL FEES All school fees must be finalised during December 2017.
+Mr Hadyn Flynn Business Manager hflynn@sscc.qld.edu.au

 FROM THE MIDDLE LEADER CURRICULUM - E-LEARNING Dear Parents and Carers This time of year marks a busy period as we prepare for the upcoming roll-out of student devices to our year seven and year ten students in 2018.
+Families will receive a letter about an information evening with their child's report.
+It is our intention to roll out the devices in the first week back in 2018, and I'm personally excited to see what our young people can create using digital technology.
 To maximize the device's usefulness, all staff teaching years seven and ten will receive ongoing professional development in the use of the student devices, as well as training in digital pedagogy.
 I look forward to seeing what staff and students can accomplish using ICT next year and wish you and your family a happy and holy Christmas break.
-Mr Richard Baker Middle Learning Curriculum - E-Learning rbaker@sscc.qld.edu.au FROM THE MIDDLE LEADER PASTORAL - YEARS NINE AND TEN Year Nine Community Day - a sweet success!
+Mr Richard Baker Middle Learning Curriculum - E-Learning rbaker@sscc.qld.edu.au

+FROM THE MIDDLE LEADER PASTORAL - YEARS NINE AND TEN Year Nine Community Day - a sweet success!